evanmac123/air/README.md

     user.save

-Environment Config VAars
+#### Environment Variables
 -----------
 Make sure to set these vars as appropriate.
-Below is for example purpose only
+You can ignore the ones marked as Heroku Only in your local environment

 | Var                                             |Value                                | Notes                              |
 | ------------------------------------------------|-------------------------------------| -----------------------------------|